dayton-outar/shillings/docs/README.md

 Jamaica's increased exposure to technology creates a need for persons to do most things online.

-Online experience offered by Jamaica Stock Exchange is disjointed
+Online experience offered by Jamaica Stock Exchange is disjointed[^1]

 ## Value Proposition